Table of Contents

 6. Can dogs eat apples?

 High in fiber and naturally sweet, apples are a staple of most homemade dog treat recipes.
 Core the apple and remove all seeds before feeding to your dog, as they contain low amounts of cyanide.
-Apple slices and peanut butter, a popular human snack, is a great natural teeth-cleaner for dogs – they also freshen bad breath.
+Apple slices and peanut butter, a popular human snack, is a great natural teeth-cleaner for dogs – apples also freshen bad breath.
 For dogs on a bland food diet, unsweetened or homemade applesauce is the perfect healthy dessert.

 7. Can dogs eat blueberries?